TSMC: Arizona

 In 2020, TSMC announced a planned fab in Phoenix, Arizona with a $12 billion investment which intended to begin production by 2024.
 At launch it was the most advanced fab in the United States.
 TSMC claimed the plant will create 1,900 full-time jobs.

 In December 2022, TSMC announced its plans to triple its investment in the Arizona plants in response to the growing tensions between the US and China and the supply chain disruption that has led to chip shortages.
-In that same month, TSMC stated that they were running into major cost issues, because the cost of construction of buildings and facilities in the US is four to five times what an identical plant would cost in Taiwan, as well as difficulty finding qualified personnel.
+In that same month, TSMC stated that it was running into major cost issues, because the cost of construction of buildings and facilities in the US is four to five times what an identical plant would cost in Taiwan, as well as difficulty finding qualified personnel.
 These additional production costs will increase the cost of TSMC's chips made in the US to at least 50 percent more than the cost of chips made in Taiwan.
 In July 2023 TSMC warned that US talent was insufficient, so Taiwanese workers will need to be brought in for a limited time, and that the chip factory will not be operational until 2025.
 In September 2023, an analyst said the chips will still need to be sent back to Taiwan for packaging.
-In January 2024, TSMC chairman Liu again warned that Arizona lacked workers with the specialized skills to hire and that TSMC's second Arizona plant likely will not start volume production of advanced chips until 2027 or 2028.
+In January 2024, TSMC chairman Liu again warned that Arizona lacked workers with the specialised skills to hire and that TSMC's second Arizona plant likely will not start volume production of advanced chips until 2027 or 2028.

+In April 2024, the Biden administration announced a preliminary agreement to award TSMC Arizona up to $6.6 billion in direct funding under the CHIPS and Science Act, alongside up to $5 billion in proposed loans, to support TSMC's planned investment of more than $65 billion across three fabrication plants in Phoenix, which would represent the largest foreign direct investment in a greenfield project in US history.
+In November 2024, the Commerce Department finalised the binding $6.6 billion CHIPS Act award — the first major award completed under the $52.7 billion programme.
+TSMC also agreed to use its most advanced "A16" manufacturing technology in Arizona and committed to forgo stock buybacks for five years under an "upside sharing agreement" with the US government.

-In July 2025, Wei indicated that TSMC would speed up its production timelines toward the completion of a "gigafab" cluster totaling six facilities after an additional $100 billion investment in Arizona.
+In July 2025, Wei indicated that TSMC would speed up its production timelines toward the completion of a "gigafab" cluster totalling six facilities after an additional $100 billion investment in Arizona.

+In July 2026, TSMC announced an additional US$100 billion investment in its United States manufacturing operations, increasing its total planned investment in the country to US$265 billion.
+The company's current and planned Arizona operations were expected to comprise twelve semiconductor fabrication and advanced-packaging facilities, together with a research-and-development centre.
+Its first Arizona fabrication plant was operational, while the second was preparing to begin equipment installation.